 Definition of an Ode

 An ode is a poem in exalted praise of something or someone.
-It usually a direct address, in the case of Ode to Autumn to the personified autumn season, and an exclamation mark normally punctuates the end of the first line.
+It usually a direct address—in the case of "To Autumn," it is to the personified autumn season, and an exclamation mark normally punctuates the end of the first line.

 Definition of Personification

-- The form of Ode to Autumn is three stanzas, each stanza comprising eleven lines
+- The form of "To Autumn" is three stanzas, each stanza comprising eleven lines.

 The first line ends with an exclamation mark, the traditional way of starting a declamatory poem.
 The line addresses one of the four seasons, which we already know from the title of the poem is autumn, and connects it with the ripening effect of the summer sun.